meherhendi/danswer-monitoring/README.md

 ```
 kubectl get secret --namespace monitoring my-grafana -o jsonpath="{.data.admin-password}"  | base64 --decode ;  echo
 ```
-5- Connect to Grafana using admin:""password-from-previous-step"""
+5- Connect to Grafana using admin:""password-from-previous-step""\
-6- Add Prometheus as a data source to Grafana
+6- Add Prometheus as a data source to Grafana\
-7- import Grafana dashboard from "danswer-grafana-dashboard.json" file 8- congrats, you have monitoring for the Danswer
+7- import Grafana dashboard from "danswer-grafana-dashboard.json" file\
+8- congrats, you have monitoring for the Danswer\